irworkshop/fec2file/README.md

 This just executes the unzip command using an old school os.system call, there's doubtless a better approach to this.

+### 3. Extract the headers

+`$ python process_paper_filing_headers.py`

+Writes a .csv file to settings.HEADER\_PAPER\_DUMP\_FILE, by default headers/paper\_headers\_raw.csv.

 # Processing logic

 ### Overview

-The FEC predates electronic record-keeping, and many of it's regulations are aimed at insuring there exists a complete paper record of campaign spending.
-While the FEC has done a great job at making data available, there are some limitations.
+The FEC predates electronic recordkeeping, and many of it's regulations are aimed at insuring there exists a complete record of campaign transactions.
+While the FEC has done a great job at making data available electronically, there are some limitations to the public release.

-As a matter of policy, FEC doesn't release the street addresses of people and companies named.
+FEC's bulk releases do not include the street addresses of campaign donors and contractors.
 This restriction applies to any downloads from the site, with the exception of the original filings received.
 This is a nod to the law: it's illegal to collect address information from campaign donors in order to make mailing lists of your own.

 For journalists, investigators and citizens interested in tracking influence, however, addresses can provide critical confirmation of a linkage between corporate entities.
 These addresses can be found on the original filings displayed on FEC's web site, but this is of little use if you don't know which filing to reference.